 - A1.
 The nature and significance of politics. - A2.
-Political institutions, and the organization and exercise of power and governance. - A3.
-The application of concepts, theories and methods relevant to the understanding of the dynamics of politics and political systems. - A4.
-Different interpretations of political issues and events.
+Political institutions, and the organisation and exercise of power and governance. - A3.
+The application of political concepts, theories and methods. - A4.
+Different interpretations of political issues and events. - A5.
+Central concepts and arguments in both microeconomics and macroeconomics - A6.
+Economic data, both qualitative and quantitative, and appropriate methods of structuring and analysing such data - A7.
+Applications of economics in a variety of settings, including the analysis of economic policy.